Native language preservation

 Hualapai families live in modern houses and apartment buildings, just like you.

 What were Hualapai clothes like?
 Did the Hualapais wear feather headdresses and face paint?

 Hualapai women usually wore long dresses made of deerskin.

 while others wore sandals made of yucca fiber.

 Here are some photos and links

-The Hualapais did not wear feathered headdresses like the Plains Indians.
+The Hualapais did not wear headdresses like the Plains Indians.

 Hualapai men usually wore cloth headbands tied around their foreheads instead.
 Men and women both